 Bewdley (163mi) The Severn becomes wilder from here, the sole domain of canoeists and kayak travellers.
 Bewdley is a sweet riverside town, furnished with good pubs and a stop on the preserved Severn Valley Railway.

 It’s a tough climb up from the valley, leading eventually to a railway path through the Wyre Forest.
 The rail trail is unpaved but generally in good nick.
-However, after three miles, the route turns north along forest tracks.
-These can be very muddy in wet weather, exacerbated by Forestry Commission trucks churning up the surface.
-If you’re on a road bike, or it’s been raining recently, consider taking the B road from Bewdley instead.
+After three miles, the route turns north along forest tracks: these too are usually in good condition, though can be very muddy in wet winter weather when the Forestry Commission trucks churn up the surface.

 From here it’s an undulating route all the way to Bridgnorth, crisscrossing the Severn several times – you’ll be envious of the level railway trackbed, firmly claimed by the steam-train operation.
 Between Highley and Hampton Loade there’s a fabulous, smoothly tarmaced path close to the railway.
 It is a little narrow, so watch out for pedestrians.
 The following section at Chelmarsh Reservoir can be muddy.